sreeramraghu04/js-operators-assignments/readme.md

    ***

-# JavaScript Simple Quiz on Operators
+# Simple Quiz from JavaScript Operators

 1. The value of num1=?